Contempt of court: Criminal contempt

 Where it is necessary to act quickly, a judge may act to impose committal (to prison) for contempt.

 Where it is not necessary to be so urgent, or where indirect contempt has taken place the Attorney General can intervene and the Crown Prosecution Service will institute criminal proceedings on his behalf before a Divisional Court of the King's Bench Division of the High Court of Justice of England and Wales.
+For example, in January 2012, Theodora Dallas, a juror who had researched information on the internet was jailed for contempt of court.
+Initially searching for the meaning of the term "grievous bodily harm", she added search criteria which localised her search and brought to light another charge against the defendant.
+Because she then shared this information with the other jurors, the judge stated that she had compromised the defendant's right to a fair trial and the prosecution was abandoned.

 Magistrates' courts also have powers under the 1981 Act to order to detain any person who "insults the court" or otherwise disrupts its proceedings until the end of the sitting.
 Upon contempt being admitted or proved the (invariably) District Judge (sitting as a magistrate) may order committal to prison for a maximum of one month, impose a fine of up to £2,500, or both.

 It will be contempt to bring an audio recording device or picture-taking device of any sort into an English court without the consent of the court.

 It will not be contempt according to section 10 of the Act for a journalist to refuse to disclose his sources, unless the court has considered the evidence available and determined that the information is "necessary in the interests of justice or national security or for the prevention of disorder or crime".